Hecate2/Ti/1A2B/README.md

 [8317]
 ```

-In the future we may also consider choosing a number which generates the largest expected amount of information.
-My friend `bsTiat` (also known as `bluespace`) has already tried the strategy with CPU, earning a small but significant benefit.
+We have also written [1a2b_gpu_best_strategy.py](1a2b_gpu_best_strategy.py) which chooses a number generating the largest expected amount of information. `bsTiat` (also known as `bluespace`) has already tried the strategy with CPU, earning a small but significant benefit.